camunda/camunda-docs-manual/content/webapps/cockpit/dmn/decision-requirements-definition-view.md

 {{< img src="../../img/cockpit-decision-definition-requirement-decision-instances-tab.png" title="Decision Instances Tab" >}}

-In decision instances tab you find listing of all decision instances for this definition.
+In the decision instances tab, you can find a listing of all decision instances for this definition.
-If the decision instance was executed in the context of a process, you can also find the process definition as well as the process instance id that executed that specific decision instance.
+If the decision instance was executed in the context of a process, you can also find the process definition as well as the process instance ID that executed that specific decision instance.
 Clicking on the links takes you to the respective pages.
-Same principle applies also to cases definition and case instance.
+The same principle also applies to case definitions and case instances.
-Clicking on the id of the decision instance takes you to the [decision instance view]({{< relref "webapps/cockpit/dmn/decision-instance-view.md" >}}).
+Clicking on the ID of the decision instance takes you to the [decision instance view]({{< relref "webapps/cockpit/dmn/decision-instance-view.md" >}}).
 Clicking on the decision definition takes you to the [decision definition view]({{< relref "webapps/cockpit/dmn/decision-definition-view.md" >}})

 {{< img src="../../img/cockpit-decision-definition-requirement-decision-drd-tab.png" title="Decision Requirements Definition Instances Tab" >}}

-In decision requirements definition instances tab you find listing of all instances of current decision requirements definition.
+In the decision requirements definition instances tab, you can find a listing of all instances of the current decision requirements definition.
-If the instance was executed in the context of a process, you can also find the process definition as well as the process instance id that executed that specific decision instance.
+If the instance was executed in the context of a process, you can also find the process definition as well as the process instance ID that executed that specific decision instance.
 Clicking on the links takes you to the respective pages.
-Same principle applies also to cases definition and case instance.
+The same principle also applies to case definitions and case instances.
-Clicking on the id of the instance takes you to the [decision requirements definition instance view]({{< relref "webapps/cockpit/dmn/decision-requirements-instance-view.md" >}}).
+Clicking on the ID of the instance takes you to the [decision requirements definition instance view]({{< relref "webapps/cockpit/dmn/decision-requirements-instance-view.md" >}}).
 Clicking on the decision definition takes you to the [decision definition view]({{< relref "webapps/cockpit/dmn/decision-definition-view.md" >}})